Echipa-Mds/Syfe-JocMemorie/README.md

-​	The third test I did was for the RGB LED near the matrix.
+​	The third test we did was for the RGB LED near the matrix.

 #### The test consists of checking if: